-In addition to whales, the Channel Islands also promises dolphins and porpoises, although whales are spotted more frequently than these.
+In addition to whales, the Channel Islands also promise dolphins and porpoises, although whales are spotted more frequently than these.

-Monterey Bay is also a much-visited whale watching spot located south of San Francisco.
-Monterey Bay has Santa Cruz situated to the north side, and due to being the middle of such high-scale cities, it is frequently full of crowds.
+Monterey Bay is a much-visited whale-watching spot located south of San Francisco.
+Monterey Bay has Santa Cruz situated to the north side, and due to being in the middle of such high-scale cities, it is frequently crowded.

-Another great whale watching destination in Calfornia is Orange County, offering several places from which whale watching is possible.
+Another great whale-watching destination in California is Orange County, offering several places from which whale-watching is possible.

-These include the Newport Harbor and Dana Point, both excellent whale watching areas.
-Orange County also offers whale-watching cruises to those interested in a closer whale watching experience.
+These include Newport Harbor and Dana Point, both excellent whale-watching areas.
+Orange County also offers whale-watching cruises to those interested in a closer whale-watching experience.

-California is also famous for the exceptional quality of whale watching it offers in San Diego.
-Between mid-June and the end of September are the peak times to visit San Diego for whale watching, especially to catch sight of blue whales and fin whales.
+California is also famous for the exceptional quality of whale watching in San Diego.
+Between mid-June and the end of September are the peak times to visit San Diego for whale watching, especially to catch sight of blue and fin whales.

-At these times, these species head across the Californian coast in search of an abundant food source.
+These species head across the Californian coast in search of an abundant food source at these times.

-Several spots on the Californian coast are particularly well-known for their sightings of whales, one of which is La Jolla in San Diego.
-Although most of San Diego is well known for its whale watching history, La Jolla is one of the most renowned.
+Several spots on the Californian coast are particularly well-known for their whale sightings, one of which is La Jolla in San Diego.
+Although most of San Diego is well known for its whale-watching history, La Jolla is one of the most renowned.

-With its rocky beaches and an uneven landscape, it provides the perfect vantage point to spot whales.
-In addition to this, there are plenty of whale-watching cruises that take you up close and personal with the whales.
+Its rocky beaches and uneven landscape provide the perfect vantage point to spot whales.
+In addition, plenty of whale-watching cruises take you up close and personal with the whales.

 Specific places in La Jolla, like the Whale Overlook, are great spots to whale watch if you prefer to stay on land.